IslandMoney/recipe-mag/README.md

 ## What does it do?

-I created Recipe Mag as a website where you can look at many different recipes, create your own recipes, and on demand add the recipes ingredients to a list.
+Recipe Mag is a mockup app where you can look at many different recipes, create your own recipes, and on demand add the recipes ingredients to a list. (for demo purposes - not finalized)

 ## Development server